vegaprotocol/specs/protocol/0075-PLUP_protocol_upgrades.md

 - (<a name="0075-PLUP-030" href="#0075-PLUP-030">0075-PLUP-030</a>) Upgrade takes place at block N. Restart with a number of validators whose voting power is <= two thirds.
 Restart one more validator whose voting power would take the total voting power >= two thirds, with an incorrect version.
 Consensus is not achieved.
 Now restart that validator with the correct version.
 Consensus is achieved.
 - (<a name="0075-PLUP-031" href="#0075-PLUP-031">0075-PLUP-031</a>) 5 validator network.
 Upgrade takes places at block N. Start 3 validators immediately.
 Allow several seconds to pass. - no blocks producing as 3 validators do not have enough weight - need 70% weight to produce blocks.
 Start two remaining validators.
 (All validators continue to work).
 - (<a name="0075-PLUP-032" href="#0075-PLUP-032">0075-PLUP-032</a>) Upgrade takes place, but insufficient validators are restored for 1, 5, 10, minutes.
-Validators which are restored immediately patiently wait for consensus to be achieved, and then blocks continue  - concensus acheived
+Validators which are restored immediately patiently wait for consensus to be achieved, and then blocks continue  - consensus achieved

 ### Mainnet